unified-hmi/remote-virtio-gpu/README.md

 The install instructions described here are tested on Ubuntu 20.04 LTS AMD64.
 However you can try it with different Linux distros with Wayland display server.
-Install a clean version of Ubuntu 20.04 and then follow the steps below.
+Assuming, you have a clean Ubuntu 20.04 installed, perform the following steps.
 You have two options for installing RVGPU: either build from source code ([Building from Source](#building-from-source)) or install from a binary ([Binary-only Install](#binary-only-install)).

 ## Building from Source